kimpettersen/introduction-to-go/README.md

+# Intro to Go
-A few simple go programs used in introduction to Go-talks
+A few simple go programs used in introduction to go.